matiaskis/projet/README.md

 first of all you type : make                                                         // to compile the program with the makefile

 exemple zip :  ./exec random_directory/image.ppm random_directory/image.zip         //it create a binary zipped file named image.zip in the random_directory
-exemple unzip : ./exec random_directory/image.zip random_directory/image_out.ppm    //it create a ppm image named image_ouy.ppm in the random_directory
+exemple unzip : ./exec random_directory/image.zip random_directory/image_out.ppm    //it create a ppm image named image_out.ppm in the random_directory